[Macromycetes]

 Identification Works

-Boudier 1905 Icones mycologicæ, ou Iconographie des champignons de France principalement Discomycetes Librarie des Sciences Naturelles Vol I-IV
+Boudier 1905 Icones mycologicæ, ou Iconographie des champignons de France principalement Discomycetes Librarie des Sciences Naturelles Icones Mycologicae Vol I-IV.

 Brightman, F.H. & Nicholson, B.E.
 1966 The Oxford Book of Flowerless Plants The Oxford Books, 208pp, Oxford University Press